-A straightforward way to keep files synchronized is to use rsync, rsync is shipped with xCAT as part of the xcat-dep on AIX and also shipped with Linux distribution, you can see more details on the official rsync website http://samba.org/rsync/.
-The crontab can make the synchronization be automatic.
+A straightforward way to keep files synchronized is to use rsync, and the crontab can make the synchronization be automatic.
 This documentation will use the rsync and crontab as the files synchronization solution, you can use your own files synchronization solution as long as it could keep the corresponding files be synchronized between the primary management node and standby management node.